 In this post, I intend to cover all aspects of online beat licensing and leave you with a stronger understanding of the product, the process, and the intangibles.
 Let’s dive in.

-The Different Types of Licenses and Which Ones Benefit Artists The Most:
+The Different Types of Beat Licenses and Which Ones Benefit Artists The Most:

-Typically, your options for buying beats online from marketplaces such as Beatstars or Airbit or from a producer’s website fall into two categories: exclusive and non exclusive, with the latter usually having a number of sub categories.
+Typically, beat licensing options from an online marketplace like Beatstars or Airbit or from a producer’s website fall into two categories: exclusive and non exclusive, with the latter usually having a number of sub categories.
 We’ll cover both in depth.

-What’s important to establish from the jump is that when you purchase a non-exclusive license to a beat, you are not actually buying the beat.
-You are simply buying the right to utilize the beat in a limited capacity.
-The producer holds full copyright ownership over the composition.
-He/she is also permitted to sell additional non-exclusive licenses of that same beat to other artists.
-This can continue until someone purchases the exclusive rights.
-At that point, the beat can no longer be distributed and ownership rights are granted to the purchaser of the exclusive.
+What’s important to establish from the jump is that when you purchase a non-exclusive beat lease (or license; the terms are interchangeable), you are not actually buying the beat.
+You are simply buying the right to use the beat in a limited capacity.
+The producer retains full copyright ownership over the composition and is allowed to continuously sell non-exclusive licenses of that same beat to other artists until someone purchases the exclusive rights to the beat.
+At that point, the beat can no longer be distributed and ownership rights are granted to the purchaser.

 But what if you purchased a non-exclusive license and then later on, someone purchases the exclusive?
 Do you have to take your music down?
 Luckily, the answer is NO!
 The purchase of exclusive rights to a beat does not impact the status or validity of previous licensees.
 This means your music can remain posted wherever you have it for the full term of your lease agreement.

 As I mentioned above, non-exclusive beat leases come with various limitations.
-These vary from license to license, producer to producer.
-Typically, the more expensive the license, the more robust your usage rights are.
-Most of these limits involve a cap on the number of copies you can sell.
-They could also involve the number of streams your song can generate before you would need to upgrade your license.
-Most producer’s websites have a pricing table with a breakdown of the major stipulations of each license they offer.
-This makes it easy to figure out the best option for you.
+These vary from license to license, producer to producer, but typically, the more expensive the license, the more robust your usage rights are.
+Most of these limits involve a cap on the number of copies you can sell or the number of streams your song can generate before you would need to upgrade your license.
+Most producer’s websites have a pricing table with a breakdown of the major stipulations of each license they offer so you can easily figure out what option would be best for you.

 Here’s my pricing table: